1mgr007/DisTube-Example/README.md

 This is a simple [DisTube](https://distube.js.org/) example music bot.

 Please edit the `config.json` file first.
-(Add Token Bot, Prefix, and Owner Bot ID, youtubeCookie, youtubeIdentityToken, clientId, clientSecret, musicimg)

 ## Requirement